EsupPortail/Esup-Pod/docs/4.x/appendices/import-from-pod_en.md

     python manage.py loaddata import_user.json
     ```

-    The users' pk is regenerated based on the users already present in your pod.
+    The users’ pk is regenerated based on the users already present in your pod.

 > ⚠️ These commands may need to be adapted to your environment.